- Where IS the auction?

 Where IS the auction?

-At Gen Con Indy it is in Rooms 130 – 133 in the Main Convention Center, directly across from the dealer’s room.
+At Gen Con Indy it is in the Marriott Hotel, on the 2nd floor

 At other conventions, please check their website for the room location.